 Figure out what you love to do.
 Start looking to get to know yourself on a new level.
+Here’s an article I wrote on how to become you 2.0.
 We discussed this briefly in creating new hobbies and reinventing yourself.

 But what I am talking about here is self-love.
 Get connected to the unique being that you really are.
 Do you know that there is not another human being out there that is like you?

 If you find yourself starting to yawn about now, then you may not have really truly ever gotten connected to why you are unique and why you are lovable.

 Study yourself, study what makes you unique.
 Change your self-talk away from only being critical to reminding yourself of the things that you love about yourself.

 If you find the voice in your head reminding you of all of your shortcomings, ask whose voice is this anyways.

 You may be shocked to discover that it is the voice of a primary care giver scolding you for all of the things are doing right.

 Time to change the voice in your head and rewrite the script on your self talk.